The penis is the male sex organ. It contains a tube called the urethra, which carries semen and urine to the outside of the body.

-The human papilloma virus (HPV) is a common virus that most sexually active people will have been exposed to.
-It can cause genital warts, which increase the risk of cancer of the penis.
+The human papilloma virus (HPV) is a common virus that most sexually active people have been exposed to.
+Some types of HPV increase the risk of certain cancers.
+But most people with HPV do not develop cancer.
+HPV infection is often found in cancer of the penis.
+Some types of HPV cause genital warts, which increases the risk of penis cancer.

 Some skin conditions that affect the penis may develop into cancer if left untreated.
-Always see your doctor if you have white or red scaly patches on the head of the penis, or red moist patches of skin on your penis.
+Always see your doctor if you have white or red scaly patches on the head of the penis, or moist red patches of skin on your penis.

 Cancer of the penis cannot be passed on to other people.

 The first signs of penis cancer are often a thickening or change in colour of the skin.
 Later symptoms may include a growth or sore (ulcer) on the head of the penis (the glans), the foreskin or the shaft of the penis.
 There may be discharge or bleeding from the growth or sore.